 Reluctance to offer these opportunities to children who have been in conflict with the law may stem from the traditionally punitive nature of justice interventions, where those who are under the gaze of organisational supervision are stripped of rights (Creaney, 2014; Creaney & Case, 2020).
-Similarly, Nolan, Dyer, and Vaswani (2018) and Gough (2017) highlight the particular challenges faced by children in locked environments, with participants in their studies lamenting their lack of involvement in the mechanisms that had led them to be placed in secure care or a Young Offenders Institution.
+Similarly, Nolan, Dyer, and Vaswani (2018) and Gough (2017) highlight the particular challenges faced by children in locked environments, with participants in their studies lamenting their lack of involvement in the mechanisms that led to their being placed in secure care or a Young Offenders Institution.
 Those who are deprived of their liberty face challenges in having their rights respected, suffering the double-bind of a loss of freedom and deprivation of human rights (Byrne & Lundy, 2019).
 As Creaney and Smith (2020) note, there are cultural and attitudinal factors at play within this dynamic.
-Children and young people within prison or Young Offenders Institutions may also feel anxious about expressing their opinion regarding their care in case it impacts upon their future parole proceedings.
+Children and young people within prison or Young Offenders Institutions may also feel anxious about expressing their opinion regarding their care, in case it impacts upon their future parole proceedings.
 They may also feel obliged and compelled to engage in opportunities due to the non-voluntary nature of the environment they find themselves in.
 Practitioners must avoid this situation, stressing the voluntary nature of participation.
+Professor Laura Lundy has provided this webinar for CYCJ which discusses these issues in far more depth, and charts the challenges and solutions that are encountered in this area.